 As companies look towards the future, how can they fortify their AML programmes to future-proof them?

-Firstly, Elliot recommends conducting thorough risk assessments.
+Firstly, Elliott recommends conducting thorough risk assessments.
 “Risk assessments are the lynchpin of setting up an AML programme.
 A standardised approach, he claims, should look to assess the potential types of risk that can be posed by individuals as follows.
 This includes challenges surrounding customers, transactions, geographies and financial products.

-For customers, Elliot explains that everyone you onboard must be assessed to be vigilant for risky customers.
+For customers, Elliott explains that everyone you onboard must be assessed to be vigilant for risky customers.
 In transactions, particularly large amounts or sums being passed frequently are cause for investigation.
 Suspiscious geographical areas are also cause for concern due to some having weak AML processes, and for financial products, often trading specific products is riskier than others.

 “By understanding specific risks, FIs can adjust thresholds for certain entities within their AML programme and face threats more likely to occur on time,” he remarked.

 It is also key for companies to understand their customers better.
 “Customer Due Diligence involves collating and verifying the information gathered for each onboarded client.
 After assessing the individual cases above, screening their information against trusted watchlists and drawing on adverse media can identify further risks.
-If exposed or found operating in embargoed jurisdictions, they should be raised for Enhanced Due Diligence (EDD) for a thorough investigation,” said Elliot.
+If exposed or found operating in embargoed jurisdictions, they should be raised for Enhanced Due Diligence (EDD) for a thorough investigation,” said Elliott.

 There is also a pressing need for firms to monitor people and payments constantly.
 “An AML process should move beyond manual tasks that can stifle workflows and cause upticks in false alerts (flags that cause investigations into low or no-risk entities).
 95% of AML should be automated and react to user-set risks set during risk assessments and due diligence protocols.

 The accuracy and consistency of reporting is also vital.
 “Reporting anomalous behaviour is mandatory for AML, but compliance heads struggle to agree on set criteria due to regional regulatory differences.
 Suspicious Activity Reports (SARs) must be submitted promptly to relevant authorities.
-This is made easier through real-time risk alerts, shared customer data in an AML system, and well-managed investigations into raised individuals or transactions,” explained Elliot.
+This is made easier through real-time risk alerts, shared customer data in an AML system, and well-managed investigations into raised individuals or transactions,” explained Elliott.

 Investing in agile solutions is something Elliot also recommends.
 RegTech, he believes, has advanced rapidly to assist all areas of compliance.
 For AML, RegTech offers more centralised, cost-effective ways to conduct processes, integrating with existing systems rather than overhauling them to be future-proof in the face of changing regulations.